-Narelle English is a Research Fellow, Lecturer in assessment and Doctoral candidate at the Assessment Research Centre, University of Melbourne.
+Narelle is a Research Fellow, Lecturer in assessment and Doctoral candidate at the Assessment Research Centre, University of Melbourne.
 Her research projects are assessment related and she works on projects relating to developmental learning and the design and development of data collection tools and assessments.
 She has designed and implemented assessment for teaching programs in the Master of Teaching, Master of Education, the Network of Schools project within the Melbourne Graduate School of Education, and the Department of Education’s Bastow Institute.
-She is currently working on projects with the Victorian Curriculum and Assessment Authority (VCAA) in formative assessment and the Bastow Institute of Educational Leadership on a principal assessment.
+She is currently working on projects with the Australian Institute for Teaching and School Leadership in formative assessment and the Bastow Institute of Educational Leadership on a principal assessment.

-Narelle has also taught and held leadership positions in department schools in Victoria, and overseas in the US state system and Japan.
+Narelle has also taught and held leadership positions in department schools in Victoria, and overseas in the US state system and an international school in Japan.

 03 8344 4926